Taimur-Shabbir/taimur-shabbir.github.io/_posts/2022-09-04-sql-problems-and-solutions.md

 The following is not the most elegant solution but I had to think about this problem for longer than usual and I eventually got the answer.

 The approach is to first find user_id and product_id combinations that occur over at least 2 different days.
-I accomplish this using COUNT(DISTINCT), GROUP BY CONCAT.
-I use CONCAT because the purchase_date column has both the date and a timestamp, so simply using COUNT(DISTINCT) will not necessarily only apture different days as needed by the problem.
+I accomplish this using COUNT(DISTINCT), GROUP BY and CONCAT.
+I use CONCAT because the purchase_date column has both the date and a timestamp, so simply using COUNT(DISTINCT) will not necessarily only capture different days as needed by the problem.
 It would also capture values for the same day, just at different times.

 I use COUNT(DISTINCT) to then get only those user_id-product_id combinations which occur on at least 2 different days.
 Then it is a simple matter of wrapping these steps in a CTE and using COUNT(DISTINCT user_id) to find the number of users who made purchases on at least 2 different days.